Envirometrix/PredictiveSoilMapping/main.md

 #> [1] "#ff7c3a00"
 ```

-To plot the actual colors based on an actual soil profile data base we often need to prepare the color codes before we can run the conversion [@VISCARRAROSSEL2006320].
+To plot the actual colors based on an actual soil profile database we often need to prepare the color codes before we can run the conversion [@VISCARRAROSSEL2006320].
 In the case of the [Africa Soil Profile Database](http://gsif.r-forge.r-project.org/afsp.html):

 ```r